viters/docs/reference/json-query.md

 ### Alias

-By default the results of this function will use a ranomly generated fieldname to prevent name collision.
+By default the results of this function will use a randomly generated field name to prevent name collision.
 Because working with generated names is not very practical you can name the output of this function by defining it in an `alias`.
 Don't forget to add your alias to the `fields` list or it will not show up in the output (a `*` wildcard in fields should work too).